gcharang/komodo-wiki/How-to-Generate-Address-and-Private-Key-(WIF)-for-3rd-Party-Coins-Using-Passphrase.md

 git submodule init
 git submodule update --init --recursive
 ```
-2. edit `genkomodo.php` and fill your passphrase instead of $passphrase = "myverysecretandstrongpassphrase_noneabletobrute".
+2. edit `genkomodo.php` and fill your passphrase instead of `$passphrase = "myverysecretandstrongpassphrase_noneabletobrute"`.
 Change only the content inside `""` e.g.: change `myverysecretandstrongpassphrase_noneabletobrute` with your passphrase
 3. Run in terminal `php genkomodo.php`
 4. Copy and use your required WIF and delete your passphrase from `genkomodo.php` for security purposes.